 This cleanser saved my oily/acne-prone skin when it was inflamed and peeling due to an awful purging period after starting tretinoin.

-So here is my La Roche Posay Effaclar H Cleansing Cream review including everything you need to know about my new routine staple:
+In this article, I’m sharing with you my La Roche Posay Effaclar H Cleansing Cream review explaining everything you need to know about my new routine staple.

 La Roche Posay Effaclar H Derma-Soothing Hydrating Cleansing Cream